monaahassan/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope
+Fx level scope allows us to create variables inside of fx that are set to just that fx.
 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

 ## Introduction